 1. Excessive Demands

-PPs usually know very well of the tuition market rate for Tutors, but they are only willing to pay below market rate.
-PPs only want to pay the lowest possible amount, but request for the best Tutors.
-These demands come in the form of – the Tutor must have:
+PPs usually know very well of the tuition market rate for Tutors, but they are only want to pay below market rate.

-- Specific race & gender (See: Male or Female Tutor?)
+4. Specific race & gender (Male or Female Tutor?)

 In addition to the above, PPs also demand that the Tutor be able to do below $25-30/h, and also meet their inflexible timeslots.